Simple security proofs for continuous-variable quantum key distribution with intensity fluctuating sources: Results

-\section{Security proof for case 0}
+\textbf{Security proof for case (0)}

-Here, we briefly review the security proof for ideal CV QKD system.
-Because the security against coherent attacks can be reduced to that against collective attacks by using de Finetti representation theorem for infinite dimensions \cite{Renner2009}, we only consider asymptotic security against collective attack for simplicity.
-Given reverse reconciliation communication, the asymptotic secret key rate is given by the Devetak-Winter fourlmula \cite{Devetak2005,Lodewyck2007,Jouguet2011}:
+Here, we briefly review the security proof for an ideal CV QKD system.
+Because the security against coherent attacks can be reduced to that against collective attacks by using de Finetti representation theorem for infinite dimensions \cite{Renner2009}, for simplicity, we only consider asymptotic security against collective attack .
+Given reverse reconciliation communication, the asymptotic secret key rate is given by the Devetak-Winter formula \cite{Devetak2005,Lodewyck2007,Jouguet2011}:

 where $\beta$ is the reverse reconciliation efficiency, $I_{AB}$ is the mutual information between Alice and Bob, and $\chi_{BE}$ is the mutual Holevo information between Bob and Eve.
-Given parameter estimation of transmittance $T$ and excess noise $\varepsilon$, the computation for $I_{AB}$ and $\chi_{BE}$ can be found on the appendix.
+Given parameter estimations of transmittance $T$ and excess noise $\varepsilon$, the computation for $I_{AB}$ and $\chi_{BE}$ can be found in the Supplementary Section I.